 Climate change is one of the most important and complex challenges society has ever faced.
 That is why Portsmouth City Council has responded by declaring it will become a net zero carbon organisation by 2030 and is supporting the city on the same journey.
 We believe this target is fair in recognising our city's contribution to historical emissions, and ambitious as it is a full 20 years earlier than the UK's national target.
+Our commitment to achieving the net zero target has received both national and international recognition, evident in the accolades we have proudly received.

-At the heart of this Strategy is an approach which recognises that we need to mitigate and adapt to our changing climate, but we can do so in a manner that positively addresses wider socio-economic inequalities and environmental challenges in the city.
+At the heart of this strategy is an approach which recognises that we need to mitigate and adapt to our changing climate, but we can do so in a manner that positively addresses wider socio-economic inequalities and environmental challenges in the city.

 As a coastal city, the health of our infrastructure, economy and the natural environment are all strongly linked to our climate.
 We already have an indication of this in the impact of extreme weather and coastal erosion on our waterfronts, and we are currently working hard to protect our city against this.
-As a community we have already made great strides towards reaching these goals, but we all have a role to play to continue this work and ensure Portsmouth is a thriving and resilient city for future generations to inherit.
+As a community, we have already made great strides towards reaching these goals, but we all have a role to play to continue this work and ensure Portsmouth is a thriving and resilient city for future generations to inherit.

-Our city is a richly woven and diverse community with innovative industries, education and training services, highly engaged community groups, and passionate younger generations wanting more ambitious effort from all of us.
-The Strategy is our commitment to you and a call to action to our businesses, services, and residents to work together to help transform our city.
+Our city is a richly woven and diverse community with innovative industries, education and training services, highly engaged community groups, and passionate younger generations wanting more ambitious efforts from all of us.
+The strategy is our commitment to you and a call to action to our businesses, services, and residents to work together to help transform our city.